 Uniquely in the outbound industry, Sytel has a history of compliance that actually predates government regulation in countries such as the UK and the US.
-Since the mid 1990s we have taken the view that world class dialer design should not require users to make lots of nuisance calls in order to deliver effective performance.

 In the days before regulation we took a decision to make our dialer compliant with the voluntary codes of practice set out by national marketing organizations such as the Direct Marketing Association in the US.
 And as regulation has been introduced we have immediately implemented specific country rules.